How to Be a Human Being

 How to Be a Human Being is the second studio album by English indie rock group Glass Animals.
 It was released on 26 August 2016 by Wolf Tone and Caroline International in Europe, and Harvest Records in the United States.
+Each of the eleven songs throughout the album represent a different person and their experiences.

 The album received generally favourable reviews from music critics, who complimented its "sense of wonder" and "immediate impression", but felt it was somewhat premature.
-There are a total of 11 songs on the track listing, along with 11 characters illustrated on the cover art.
-Each song, along with its unique personality and quirks, represents a person on the album.
 The album was nominated for the 2017 Mercury Prize.

 Background

 Following the release of their debut studio album Zaba, Glass Animals began an aggressive tour which saw them play over 140 concerts in Europe, Australia, the United States and Mexico.
-They appeared at Glastonbury, Falls Music Festival and Southbound in 2014, Coachella, Wakarusa, Bonnaroo, Firefly, Glastonbury again, Lollapalooza, Osheaga and Reading and Leads in 2015, and the Forecastle Festival in 2016.
+They appeared at Glastonbury, Falls Music Festival and Southbound in 2014, Coachella, Wakarusa, Bonnaroo, Firefly, Glastonbury again, Lollapalooza, Osheaga and Reading and Leeds in 2015, and the Forecastle Festival in 2016.

 How to Be a Human Being was simultaneously announced with the release of "Life Itself" and its respective music video.
 The foursome toured Australia for their second time, before they returned to North America for the album's release.
 Four days after the album was released, the band appeared on Jimmy Kimmel Live!, their third appearance on primetime television.

-The band wrote 11 songs based on 11 different characters, many of which were inspired by people they met and stories they were told during their travels while promoting Zaba.
+The band wrote eleven songs based on eleven different characters, many of which were inspired by people they met and stories they were told during their travels while promoting Zaba.
 Each character was portrayed on the album cover, and some appeared in music videos for their respective songs.
-Among the actors portraying the characters were Brock Brenner, Dorian Hampton, Camila Ivera, Pat Janssen and Heidi Kaufman.